microsoft/azuredevopslabs/labs/vstsextend/sonarcloud/readme.md

    ![New service connection](images/azdo_choose_org.png)

-   Now enter the key of the project that you created within that organization on SonarCloud (you can find it on the sonarcloud setup guide):
+   Now enter the key of the project that you created within that organization on SonarCloud (**you can find it on the sonarcloud setup guide too**):

    ![New service connection](images/azdo_enter_project.png)